Skip to main content

 Marquis moved to New York from Boston to pursue a career in Opera, and works in healthcare.
 Marquis has performed extensively across the New England area, singing opera, chamber and oratorio repertoire.
 When he isn’t singing, Marquis enjoys baking, reading and going to the movies.
 Marquis has learned important life lessons since moving here, like not taking deep breaths on garbage day and how New York is the city where umbrellas come to die.

-Kevin Schneider, tenor
+Kev Schneider, tenor

-Tyler Walker, tenor
+Tyler Walker, Assistant Organist & tenor

 Tyler came to St. James’ only a few months ago after moving to NYC with his partner, Ben, and his precious Cocker Spaniel, Parker.
 He learned to play piano and sing when he was 4 by sitting in his grandmother’s lap on Sundays in a little south Georgia church.
 Tyler loves church music and has been a church organist for the past 8 years.